Five Reasons Why You Should Be Wearing Safety Glasses

 If you’ve got them, you know how difficult it can be to deal with allergies, especially if they affect your vision.
 Itching, watering, burning, and the occasional development of infections can make it hard to see.

-Safety glasses create a unique barrier between your eyes and the outside world, by offering both side and top shields.
+Safety glasses create a unique barrier between your eyes and the outside world by offering both side and top shields.
 These shields prevent pollen, pollution, and other external irritants from making their way into your eyes.

 Safety glasses are unique in helping you avoid both seasonal and perennial allergies